Alex Pettyfer: Career

 He starred in the film Beastly, based on the novel by Alex Flinn.
 He finished filming on 13 August 2009, and the film was released on 4 March 2011.
 Pettyfer portrayed the main character in I Am Number Four, released in February 2011 and directed by D.J.
 Caruso.

-He was offered the part of Jace Wayland in the film adaption of Cassandra Clare's best selling book, City of Bones.
+He was offered the part of Jace Wayland in the film adaptation of Cassandra Clare's best selling book, City of Bones.
 Jamie Campbell Bower was later cast as Jace Wayland.
-Pettyfer had also been offered a part in a film adaption of Joseph Delaney's The Wardstone Chronicles, but he declined the role.
+Pettyfer had also been offered a part in a film adaptation of Joseph Delaney's The Spook's Apprentice, but he declined the role.
 He was in line to star in The Paperboy, based on the Pete Dexter novel of the same name, but was dropped for the role.
 In 2012, he played Adam, a 19-year-old who enters the world of male stripping in Magic Mike.

 In 2013, Pettyfer had a small role as Thomas Westfall in The Butler.
 In 2014, he starred in the romantic drama Endless Love.
 In 2016, Pettyfer played the role of Jerry Schilling in the biography film Elvis & Nixon.
 In 2017, he starred as Nick in the indie thriller The Strange Ones directed by Christopher Radcliff and Lauren Wolkstein.
 2018 saw Pettyfer making his directorial debut in Back Roads where he also played the lead role of Harley Altmyer.

 In 2018, Pettyfer starred as Stephen Underwood, a journalist who uncovers the horrific murder of 22,000 Poles under Stalin's instructions, in the post–World War II thriller The Last Witness.
 In the same year, it was announced that Pettyfer had been cast in the main role of Brody on the Netflix science fiction miniseries The I-Land.
 The miniseries was released on 12 September 2019.